garethsb-sony/nmos-api-security/best-practice-authorisation.md

 Out of these three client types an NMOS Node most closely resembles a web application, because client credentials are not stored in the user-agent or a native application.
-Instead they are stored on a server away from the resource owner.
+Instead they are stored on a server away from the Resource Owner.
 The web application client type is the only OAuth 2.0 client type where this is permitted to be the case.
 [RFC 6749](RFC-6749) considers such clients to be _Confidential Clients_.